Salwar: Punjabi salwar

 The Multani salwar is similar to the loose Punjabi suthan.
 Therefore, the distinction between the loose Punjabi suthan and the loose Multani salwar is fine and centres on the tight ankle band in the suthan, and on the suthan beginning to fit closer to the legs below the knees.

 The original Punjabi loose salwar was not as baggy as the Multani style but was wide, with the gathering at the ankles being wide enough to cover the feet.
 Originally, up to ten yards of cloth was used to make Punjabi salwars.
-The original Punjabi salwar was also not as baggy as other forms of the salwar, such as the type worn in Afghanistan (partug)), the Balochi salwar, or the loose Punjabi suthan, and gathers more quickly below the knees and ends in a tight band.
+The original Punjabi salwar was also not as baggy as other forms of the salwar, such as the type worn in Afghanistan (partug), the Balochi salwar, or the loose Punjabi suthan, and gathers more quickly below the knees and ends in a tight band.
 Eventually the modern Punjabi salwar came into being which is slim fitting and does not have wide ends as before.

 Another style of salwar is the Pothohari salwar of the Pothohar area of the Punjab region.
 The Pothohari salwar retains the wideness of the Punjabi suthan.
 The kameez is also wide.
 The chunni is a remnant of the large chadar popular in West Punjab known as salari and the large Phulkari worn in various areas of the Punjab region.
 However, the Pothohari salwar suit did not attain universal acceptance.
 The Bahawalpuri salwar is also wide and baggy with many folds.
 The material traditionally used for the Bahawalpuri shalwar and suthan is known as Sufi, which is a mixture of cotton warp mixed with silk weft and gold threads running down the material.

 Punjabi kameez

-The Punjabi kameez is also cut straight with side slits.
-This combination makes up the Punjab salwar suit outfit, which is very popular, and was developed in the Punjab region.
-The Punjabi ghagra is now rarely worn.

-Before the development of the Punjabi salwar suit, the traditional dress of women of Punjab was the Punjabi Ghagra, Punjabi suthan and choli/kurti/kameez.
+The Punjabi Kameez is a traditional outfit worn by both men and women in the Punjab region of South Asia, which includes parts of India and Pakistan.
+It consists of a long tunic or shirt, typically with long sleeves and a loose fit, paired with loose-fitting pants called salwar.
+The outfit is often accompanied by a scarf or stole, known as a dupatta, which is draped over the head or shoulders.
+The Punjabi Kameez is known for its vibrant colors, intricate embroidery, and rich fabrics, which vary depending on the occasion and the wearer's social status.
+It is a popular and versatile garment that can be worn for both casual and formal occasions, and has gained popularity worldwide due to its comfort and style.